Opinion | What can Democrats do about Clarence Thomas?

 It’s not that Democrats never gin up a manufactured controversy about Republican misdeeds.
 But they’re just not as eager to do it as Republicans are.
 Democrats are usually on the lookout for reasons not to, especially when they’re in power and want to spend time on governing priorities.

-Indeed, in something of an ironic twist, Republicans’ own contempt for norms, ethics, rules, and the very processes of our system has a kind of demoralizing effect on Democrats, making them less likely to go after figures like Thomas.
+Indeed, in something of an ironic twist, Republicans’ own contempt for norms, ethics, rules, and the very processes of our system has a kind of demoralizing effect on Democrats, making them less likely to go after figures such as Thomas.
 He doesn’t care about his ethical obligations and won’t recuse himself no matter how loudly we demand it, some Democrats will say, so what’s the point?

 That’s not a question Republicans would ask if they were in the same situation.
 But Democrats do ask it of themselves.
 Which sends a message to Republicans that the rules don’t really apply to them, and they can act with impunity.
 Clarence Thomas has surely taken note.